PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

       ]
   ]);

-Attribute ``category`` of the product sent via :ref:`ecommerceProductDetailView<jtc-api-ecommerceProductDetailView>` function accepts not only string values, but also arrays of strings.
+Attribute ``category`` sent via :ref:`ecommerceProductDetailView<jtc-api-ecommerceProductDetailView>` function accepts not only string values, but also arrays of strings.
 This is useful for tracking products that belong to more than one category:

 .. code-block:: javascript